What can organizations do to help employees reach their full potential and achieve a maximum level of pride? Start an employee volunteer program.

-Employees want to take pride in where they work; to walk away each day with a sense of accomplishment, success, and fulfillment.
+Employees want to take pride in where they work and what they do; to walk away each day with a sense of accomplishment, success, and fulfillment.

 By integrating volunteering into a workplace program, you give employees a chance to contribute to something greater than themselves.